Protein combining: Examples of "limiting" amino acids in plant protein

 In the above example, the combination of whole rice and canned chickpeas has no limiting amino acids.
-This means that consuming only rice and chickpeas, in these specific quantities of 306 g/day and 261 g/day respectively, for long periods of time, would not result in any of the essential amino acid deficiency, at least to the extent they are metabolized at the time.
+This means that consuming only rice and chickpeas, in these specific quantities of 306 g/day and 261 g/day respectively, for long periods of time, would easily combine to create complete protein, as it would not result in any of the essential amino acid deficiency.

 As the data of the example show, all essential amino acids are found in a specific plant.
 However, one or more of them may be limiting.
 For this reason, vegan and vegetarian diets need to be varied in terms of plants consumed.

 Plant protein research

 The first biochemist to enter the field was Karl Heinrich Ritthausen, a student of Justus von Liebig.
 Thomas Burr Osborne continued what Ritthausen started and published The Vegetable Proteins in 1909.
 Thus Yale University was the early center of protein nutrition, where William Cumming Rose was a student.
 Osborne also worked to determine the essentials, and later led the Biochemistry Department at the University of Chicago.

 When Ritthausen died in 1912, Osborne praised his efforts in biochemistry:

 As a result of his later work he proved that wide differences exist between different food proteins; and he was the first to direct attention to this fact, and to discuss its probable bearing on their relative value in nutrition.

 Osborne then joined forces with Lafayette Mendel at the Connecticut Agricultural Experiment Station to determine the essential amino acids.

 In the 1950s and 1960s, Nevin S. Scrimshaw took this knowledge to India and Guatemala.
 He designed meals using local vegetables to fight against the scourge of kwashiorkor.
 In Guatemala he used the combination of cottonseed flour with maize, while in India he combined peanut flour with wheat.